Mary of Nazareth Parish (Brooklyn): St. Lucy – St. Patrick

 In 1974 St. Lucy's parish was merged into St. Patrick to create the new parish of St. Lucy–St. Patrick.
 The parish merged with Sacred Heart in 2008.

 St. Patrick Church

 St. Patrick was established in 1843. a small, frame, Methodist meeting house with two lots was purchased on Kent Avenue in the Wallabout section and served for a church at first.
 The cornerstone of the red brick church designed by Patrick Keely was laid on November 5, 1854.
 The building reflects Keely's early development in the gothic style.
 Originally called St. Mary's, its name was changed to St. Patrick in 1856.
+In 2024, the church was demolished.

 Church of St. Lucy

 The Church of St. Lucy on Kent Ave. was founded by Rev. Francesco Castellano of Our Lady of Mt.
 Carmel.
 In 1903 he acquired a building which had previously served as a Protestant church and had it remodeled for Catholic worship.
 An Italian parish, future Bishop of Brooklyn Francis Mugavero was christened at St. Lucy's.
 Like many other churches, the basement was finished first and services were conducted there until the upper church was completed.
 St. Lucy's was dedicated by Bishop Thomas Edmund Molloy on December 11, 1921.
 St. Lucy's merged with St. Patrick in 1974.